zeroluck/docs/sources/reference/ldap-schema/index.md

  * __userPassword__
  * __oxTrustCacheRefreshServerIpAddress__ None

-### Objectclass gluuAttribute
+### Object class gluuAttribute
  * __Description__
  * __description__
  * __displayName__
  * __gluuAttributeEditType__ Specify in oxTrust who can update an attribute, admin or user
  * __gluuAttributeName__ Specify an identifier for an attribute.
 May be multi-value where an attribute has two names, like givenName and first-name.
- * __gluuAttributeOrigin__ Specify the person objectclass associated with the attribute, used for display purposes in oxTrust.
+ * __gluuAttributeOrigin__ Specify the person object class associated with the attribute, used for display purposes in oxTrust.
  * __gluuAttributeSystemEditType__ TODO - still required?
  * __gluuAttributeType__ Data type of attribute.
 Values can be string, photo, numeric, date
  * __gluuAttributeUsageType__ TODO - Usage?
 Value can be OpenID